Disruption-Consulting/autoMigrate/README.md

 Clone/Upgrade/Convert is only relevant since version 12.1 and only works where the target and source databases share the same endianness; depending on the complexity of the NONCDB, the upgrade and conversion steps can take a very long time to complete.

 Migration by Datapump requires that the target PDB is pre-created from PDB$SEED - this takes only a few seconds to complete, eliminating the long elapsed times required for upgrade and conversion.
 It works on all source versions since 10.1.0.2, automatically handles cross-endianness migration and offers a fully integrated mechanism for minimizing application downtime.
-A common complaint against use of Datapump is that it involves many manual tasks, which, of course, was the main motivation behind automating those tasks within a single script, including:
+A common complaint against use of Datapump is that it involves many manual tasks, which, of course, was the main motivation behind automating those tasks within a single script and include:

 - data transport that is restartable in the event of network or systems failure
 - ensuring endianess compatibility of source and target data